 file:

-These should match the settings you configured in the OIDC app.
+These should match the settings you configured in the OIDC app to complete the OneLogin SSO integration React process.

 to the URL.
 Hitting this URL will open the registration form.